samchungy/apollo-client/.api-reports/api-report-react_components.api.md

 // Warning: (ae-forgotten-export) The symbol "MutationSharedOptions" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-interface BaseMutationOptions<TData = any, TVariables = OperationVariables, TContext = DefaultContext, TCache extends ApolloCache<any> = ApolloCache<any>> extends MutationSharedOptions<TData, TVariables, TContext, TCache> {
+interface BaseMutationOptions<TData = any, TVariables = OperationVariables, TContext extends OperationContext = Partial<DefaultContext>, TCache extends ApolloCache<any> = ApolloCache<any>> extends MutationSharedOptions<TData, TVariables, TContext, TCache> {
     // Warning: (ae-forgotten-export) The symbol "ApolloClient" needs to be exported by the entry point index.d.ts client?: ApolloClient<object>;
     ignoreResults?: boolean;